MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/eye-tracking-calibration.md

 <center><img src="images/gaze-access-request.jpg" width="50%" /> </center>

 The access request dialog only appears once, on your application's first launch.
-Once the user has made their choice, the system remembers their preference and applies it to all future access requests automatically.
+Once the user has made their choice, the system remembers their preference and applies it to all future access requests automatically for that signed-in user.
 If the user wants to change their preference later, they can do it via the 'App permissions' section of the 'Privacy' page in the HoloLens 'Settings' app.
 Because the preference is sticky, the user can unfortunately get into a state where eye tracking is off and they don't know how to fix it.
 If eye tracking is an important part of your app experience, and you detect that eye tracking access has been denied, you can help the user by directly launching the settings app to the correct page.
 This is done through a call to [Launcher::LaunchUriAsync](https://learn.microsoft.com/en-us/uwp/api/windows.system.launcher.launchuriasync) with the string "ms-settings:privacy-eyetracker".

 ```cpp
 using namespace winrt::Windows::System::Launcher;